kasrababaei/swift-notes/concurrency.md

 ## Tasks

 A task is the basic unit of concurrency in the system.
+By looking at Instrument, can see it has the following lifetime states:

+1. Creating
+2. Running
+3. Suspended
+4. Ended

 Every asynchronous function is executing in a task.
 In other words, a task is to asynchronous functions, what a thread is to synchronous functions.